 My friend just burst off right there.
 I just laughed because I could not help her, my Spanish is so broken and we could do nothing other than wait for DH to finish praying and helped us translate.

-Okay..photo bomb of the Cristo de la Luz Mosque starts now. ^^
+Okay..photo gallery of Cristo de la Luz Mosque starts now. ^^

-A small park outside the mosque where you can rest and take some pictures of the mosque and Puerta del Sol.
+A small park outside the mosque where you can rest and take some pictures of the mosque and Puerta del Sol (Above-middle picture).

-Some information of Cristo de la Luz Mosque in English and Spanish.
+Some information of Cristo de la Luz Mosque in English and Spanish (Above-right picture).

 This cute little boy was the cream on top of our Toledo trip.
 He just oozes with cuteness and such a well-mannered kid!
 Plus he was mesmerized by my beauty…hahah.
 Just kidding!

 But he definitely could not take his eyes off of me.
 I guess again…because of my hijab.
 I looked different from the rest of the ladies there of course, all covered.
 His first question to me was…(there were others later during the end of our journey ^^) :